Than on a surfboard out at sea

 - Mohs Scale of Science Fiction Hardness: A straight up 1 on the scale, although there are some realistic elements, such as Stitch being too dense to swim as a result of all that condensed muscle in him (although his much stronger immediate successor 627 can float according to Jumba).
 The later sequel material added some fantasy elements, further reinforcing this.

 - Mons Series: In a way, thanks to the experiments.
 However, this really applies to the first two TV shows (Stitch & Ai took a different route with its experiments), and even then, the number of seen, fully confirmed experiments out of the first 629 remain incredibly low to this day.
-(Notice how there are so many "Experiment unseen" descriptions on the lists in the experiments' character sheets?
+(Notice how so many experiments lack descriptions on the lists in the their character sheets?
 That's how low it is.)

 - Name and Name: The franchise itself, which—as many people tend to forget—is spelled with an ampersand (&), not with the word "and".
-This also applies to three of the four films and two of the three TV series (although the anime is titled Yuna & Stitch in some countries, just not in English or Japanese).
+This also applies to three of the four films and two of the three TV series (although the anime is titled Yuna & Stitch in the German dub).

 - No One Gets Left Behind: Exactly the message of the whole franchise.
 Granted, it's actually "nobody", not "no one", but still the ʻohana motto is the page quote for a reason.